 Reference sources (calibrators) are available from a number of vendors.
 These generate a test tone which is adaptively adjusted to a fixed, accurately know signal level (usually 94.0 dB).
 This makes calibration relatively easy: insert the microphone tip into the port of the calibrator, using an adapter with suitable dimensions for the microphone tip.
 The device should now measure the nominal signal level produced by the calibrator.
-For the SM30/SM50, Class 2/Type 2 calibrators are recommended (such as the Cirrus CR:514), for the SM90 we recommend a Class 1/Type 1 calibrator (e.g. the Cirrus CR:515).
+Any type Class 1 /Type 1 calibrator can be used.
+We recommend the Bedrock BAC1.

-The Bedrock SMxx can be calibrated with any stable sound source of a known reference level.
+The Bedrock AM100 can be calibrated with any stable sound source of a known reference level.
 This can be a calibrator, but a other non-fluctuating sound field will also work.